emredagli/physics-constants-explorer/README.md

 and returns the matched formula(s), so that:

 * The target unit is "exactly" matched with the unit of formula and,
-* The target value is matched with the resultant numeric value (with in the given error range).
+* The target value is matched with the resultant numeric value (within the given error range).

-Like,
+Example Output:
 ```text
 (5.6703744195 ± 0.0000000005)✕10⁻⁸ kg/K⁴/s³  ≈  2 ⋅ pi⁵ ⋅ boltzmann_constant⁴ / (3 ⋅ 5 ⋅ speed_of_light² ⋅ planck_constant³)
 ```

-Would it be possible & useful?
+Would it be possible and useful?

 Yes it is possible.
 To be honest, I am not definitely sure about its usefulness!

 But I would like to start this study with the excitement of opportunity of being the first person to see the possible formulation of some famous physical constants.
-And I know that this methodology can be expanded to wider scope with distributed calculation methods.
+And I know that this methodology can be expanded to a wider scope with distributed calculation methods.

 ## Methodology